SuperOfficeDocs/superoffice-docs/user-guide/en/admin/users/logging-users-off.md

 # Log users off

-If a user is denied access to SuperOffice CRM, e.g. following a program crash, the administrator can log off the user in Settings and maintenance, so that the user can log in again as normal.
-To do this:
+If a user is denied access to SuperOffice CRM, e.g. following a program crash, the administrator can log off the user in Settings and maintenance, so that the user can log in again as normal. [!include[To do this](../../includes/to-do-this.md)]

 1. Click the **Users** button in the Navigator (![icon][img1]).
 2. Select the **Associates** tab.